Part One of Three in this Series.

 Higher frame rates are not necessarily better frame rates.
 If you want your video to look more like a typical TV sitcom or The Weather Channel, shoot in 30fps (frames per second), but to appear more like a cinematic movie in a theater, use 24fps.
 Generally, 24fps is the more popular option.

 Project Frame Rate: The frame rate you select is called the base frame rate or project film rate.
 If you are an experienced video editor, you can deviate from your 24 fps project frame by jumping up to 48fps, or 120fps to achieve certain effects, but it will require additional editing in post-production.
-While learning, make it easy for yourself and stick to 24fps as your project rate, and capture every scene in that same rate.
+While learning, make it easy for yourself and stick to 24fps as your project rate, and capture every scene at that same rate.
 In the DJIGo4 app, the frame rate set under “Video Size”.

 Resolution: In the DJIGo4 app video resolution is also set under “Video Size”.
 The Mavic 2 Pro has several options for high-resolution videos: